excecutors/wrds-ma-impact-pipeline/README.md

 ### 1. Data Ingestion

-Pulls M&A and financial data from WRDS (PitchBook, CRSP and Compustat).
-Saves raw CSVs into `data/bronze/`.
+Pulls M&A deal data from PitchBook and quarterly financial fundamentals from Compustat (fundq).
+These allow us to compute enterprise value in the quarter before and after each deal.
+Raw files stored in `data/bronze/`.

 ### 2. Data Storage